-Goal 5: 5.0 Understanding Open Source Community Engagement
+Goal 5: 5.0 Understanding Open Source Community Engagements

+5.1 Contributions

-- 5.1 If an organization permits contributions to Open Source projects then - a written policy exists that governs contributions to Open Source projects; - the policy must be internally communicated; and - a process exists that implements the policy
+If an organization permits contributions to Open Source projects then

+- a written policy exists that governs contributions to Open Source projects; - the policy must be internally communicated; and - a process exists that implements the policy

-Verification Material(s): If an organization permits contributions to Open Source projects then the following should exist: □ 5.1.1 a documented Open Source contribution policy; □ 5.2.1 a documented procedure that governs Open Source contributions. ☐ A documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).
-Rationale: If an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
+If an organization permits contributions to Open Source projects then the following must exist:

+- 5.1.1 a documented Open Source contribution policy; - 5.1.2 a documented procedure that governs Open Source contributions; and - 5.1.3 a documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).

+When an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
 The Open Source contribution policy can be made a part of the overall Open Source policy or be its own separate policy.